hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 \end{equation*}
 $$

-Additionally, we explicitly consider the probability of perceived relevance of an examined item displayed at rank $$k$$, conditioned on the actual relevance of the item:
+Additionally, we explicitly consider the probability of perceived relevance of an examined item displayed at rank \(k\), conditioned on the actual relevance of the item:

 $$
 \begin{align*}